 Moolenaar is a name that originates in Holland.
-It is a profession: A person that operates a mill.
-Translations:
+It is a profession: A person that operates a mill, usually a windmill.

 In Holland there used to be many windmills.
 They were used to pump the water from the polders, grind flour, saw wood, etc. Only few of them remain now, but the name Moolenaar can be found all around the world.